Emergency Dentistry Towson, MD

 Can the ER pull an infected tooth or broken tooth?

-Generally, the hospital emergency room is not the best place for dental problems unless you have a severe issue like uncontrollable bleeding.
+Generally, the hospital emergency room is not the best place for dental problems.
+That is unless you have a severe issue like non-stop bleeding.
 Emergency rooms don’t have the right equipment or trained staff to handle most dental procedures.
-They can provide antibiotics if you have an infection or pain relievers, but they won’t be able to fix the root problem.
+They can provide antibiotics if you have an infection or pain relievers, but they won’t be able to fix the problem.

-For a tooth infection, toothache, or broken tooth, your first step should be to contact an emergency dentist who can address the problem directly.
+For a tooth infection, toothache, or broken tooth, your first step should be to contact an emergency dentist.
+Our dental specialists can address the problem directly and quickly.

 Can I go to the emergency room for any dental issues?